-- 18.2 The borough's five main centres comprising the principal centre of Richmond and the four district centres of Twickenham, Teddington, East Sheen and Whitton make up the first tier of the borough's centre hierarchy.
-They have an important role to play, providing shops, services, employment opportunities, housing and being a focus for community and cultural life. - 18.3 The policy develops the approach set out in the overall Spatial Strategy of this Plan by steering major development into the five town centres.
+18.2 The borough's five main centres comprising the principal centre of Richmond and the four district centres of Twickenham, Teddington, East Sheen and Whitton make up the first tier of the borough's centre hierarchy.
+They have an important role to play, providing shops, services, employment opportunities, housing and being a focus for community and cultural life.

+18.3 The policy develops the approach set out in the overall Spatial Strategy of this Plan by steering major development into the five town centres.
 Richmond town centre in particular is where the majority of commercial development is expected to be focused.

-Local and neighbourhood centres and parades of local importance
+Local and neighbourhood centres and Important Local Parades

-- 18.4 There are seven Local centres (Barnes, East Twickenham, Hampton Hill, Hampton Village, Ham Parade, Kew Gardens and St Margaret's), eight neighbourhood centres (Castelnau, Friars Stile Road, Hampton Wick, Heathside (Powder Mill Lane), Sheen Road, Kingston Road, Stanley Road and White Hart Lane) and 15 important local shopping parades that provide local services. - 18.5 Local and neighbourhood centres as well as parades of local importance provide a focus for local communities and opportunities to meet, shop, work and spend leisure time.
-These have become more important for their contribution to enabling Living Locally, and in response to the COVID-19 pandemic have often thrived, perhaps due to their higher proportion of independent, locally based services, benefitting from people working from home and being restricted in their movements.
+- There are seven local centres (Barnes, East Twickenham, Hampton Hill, Hampton Village, Ham Parade, Kew Gardens and St Margarets), nine neighbourhood centres (Castelnau, Friars Stile Road, Hampton Wick, Heathside (Powder Mill Lane), Sheen Road, Kingston Road, Stanley Road, Twickenham Green and White Hart Lane) and 14 Important Local Parades that provide local services.
+All are defined with a local centre boundary. - 18.5 Local and neighbourhood centres as well as Important Local Parades provide a focus for local communities and opportunities to meet, shop, work, spend leisure time and access services.
+These have become more important for their contribution to enabling Living Locally, and in response to the COVID-19 pandemic have often thrived as residents rediscovered their local areas.
+This trend is partly due to their higher proportion of independent, locally based businesses, benefitting from increased numbers of people working from home and from everyone being restricted in their movements during lockdowns.
 The successful function of the smaller centres of the borough is of special importance as the benefits for residents and local communities are significant; they are both quantifiable but can also be more intangible.
-A successful local centre provides goods and services that result in a reduced need to travel, and is easier to access through active travel with a short journey by walking or cycling.
-It also supports local business, which in turn benefits the wider community.
-Local centres in particular can create or foster a sense of community and inclusiveness that adds to the cohesiveness of the surrounding community.
+A successful local centre provides goods and services which are convenient and result in a reduced need to travel.
+They are easier to access through active travel with a short journey by walking or cycling.
+This trend also supports local business and retains spending in the local area, which in turn benefits the wider community.
+Local centres in particular can create or foster a sense of community and inclusiveness that adds to the cohesiveness of the surrounding community so important for wellbeing. - The size and function of these centres vary considerably, ranging from larger local centres, such as Barnes and Hampton Hill with a good range of food and comparison shops, independent and specialist shops, community and cultural facilities, through to parades with a small number of shops meeting very local but valued needs.

-- 18.6 The size and function of these centres vary considerably, ranging from larger local centres, such as Barnes and Hampton Hill with a good range of food and comparison shops, independent and specialist shops, community and cultural facilities, through to parades with a small number of shops meeting very local but valued needs. - 18.7 The size of a proposed development should reflect the size and function of the relevant centre (as set out in the table above).
+18.7 The size of a proposed development should reflect the size and function of the relevant centre (as set out in the table above).
 For example, a large retail store should not be added to a small parade so that it effectively operates as a stand-alone store.
 Larger centres (often local centres in the hierarchy) will have a diverse role, in some cases significant leisure offers and have, or are developing, niche roles.
 Such centres should be able to develop their cultural and tourism potential or specialist shopping offer.
 The Council will seek to support businesses that are successful and expanding.